 Activities of daily living are self-care tasks you do every day.
-The six activities of daily living are: eating, bathing, dressing, toileting, continence and transferring.
+The six daily living activities are eating, bathing, dressing, toileting, continence, and transferring.

 Advanced Premium Tax Credits are tax breaks designed to lower the monthly premium payment you make to your health insurance company.
 Households with an income within 100-400% of the Federal Poverty Level may qualify.
 Premium Tax Credits are also called "tax subsidies."

-The Affordable Care Act is a healthcare reform bill from 2010 aimed at reducing the amount of uninsured Americans by making coverage more affordable.
-Also known as The Patient Protection and Affordable Care Act, the ACA requires insurance companies to cover preventive care and other essential health benefits.
+The Affordable Care Act (ACA) is healthcare reform to reduce the number of uninsured Americans by making coverage more affordable.
+Also known as The Patient Protection and Affordable Care Act, the ACA also requires insurance companies to cover preventive care and other essential health benefits.
 Also known as "Obamacare."

 The allowed amount is the maximum amount your health insurance provider will cover for care.
 You may have to pay the difference if your healthcare provider charges more than your plan's allowed amount.

-The Annual Enrollment Period (AEP) is when you can enroll, change or drop a plan.
-The AEP is from October 15 to December 7 every year.
-Changes made during AEP take effect January 1 of the following year.
+The Medicare annual enrollment period (AEP) is when you can enroll, change or drop a plan.
+The period takes place from October 15 through December 7 each year; changes take effect January 1 of the following year.

-A beneficiary is anyone who is enrolled in a health program and receives benefits.
+A beneficiary is anyone individual enrolled in a health program and receives benefits.

 A claim is a request for payment to your health insurance company.
-This is usually handled by your doctor or provider, though some plans will make you file your own claim if you visit an out-of-network doctor.
+A claim is usually handled by your doctor or provider, though some plans will make you file your claim if you visit an out-of-network doctor.

 Coinsurance is the percentage of your medical costs that you pay after you meet your deductible.
-The remaining amount is paid by your insurance company.
+Your insurance company pays the remaining amount.

 If you have a $1,000 medical bill and your coinsurance is 20%, you'll pay $200.
 Your insurance company will cover the final $800.